 *Figures above are not life insurance quotes by age.
 They are demonstrating the cost of 1-year term to show how insurance companies average them out to come up with level term premiums.

-So you see at it’s core, guaranteed term life insurance is like auto insurance.
+So you see at its core, guaranteed level term life insurance is like auto insurance.

 If you get a speeding ticket or a DWI, your auto premium goes up because you’re riskier to insure.

 With life insurance, as you get older, you’re closer to dying so every year you live, you’re riskier to insure.
 Which means your premium goes up accordingly.